cburgyan/BestRetirementByState/README.md

 ---
 ## Project Outline
 For Project 3, you will work with your group to tell a story using data visualizations.
-Here are the specific requirements:<br>
+Here are the specific requirements:
 <li>
     Your visualization must include a Python Flask-powered API, HTML/CSS, JavaScript, and at least one database (SQL, MongoDB, SQLite, etc.).<br>
 <li>